-So, let’s take a look at what human food cats can eat - believe it or not, you’ve probably got most of them in your kitchen cupboard right now!
+So, let’s take a look at what human food cats can safely eat - believe it or not, you’ve probably got most of them in your kitchen cupboard right now!

 What human foods can cats eat?

 When it comes to human foods for cats, meat is definitely the top choice!
 Cats are obligate carnivores, which means all cats should have a diet made up almost entirely of meat and meat based products.

 - Cooked salmon, tuna or trout (remember to remove the bones!)